sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 29-05-2019

+- https://queue.acm.org/detail.cfm?id=3321612 Online Event Processing - ACM Queue.
+Write into the logs then write into the DB using processors

 # 28-05-2019

 - https://www.confluent.io/blog/17-ways-to-mess-up-self-managed-schema-registry 17 Ways to Mess Up Self-Managed Schema Registry | "delete _schemas" ahah !